 - Let our attorneys take it from here and represent you in your best interests.

-Consult our lawyers at Compass Law Group, PC to find out more about product liability.
-You deserve to collect both economic and non-economic damages for your injuries, damages, lost wages, lost capability (or disability), medical bills, pain and suffering, and other.
+Consult a lawyer at Law Offices of Howard Craig Kornberg to find out more about product liability.
+You deserve to collect both economic and non-economic damages for your injuries, damages, lost wages, lost capability (or disability), medical bills, pain and suffering, and others.